 \subsection{Implementation Details}

 We ran all our experiments on NVIDIA RTX 8000 GPUs with 48GB of memory within an internal cluster.
 In goal-conditioned RL, we use the default configurations of DT and RvS as described in \citet{ghugare2024closing}, with some values modified.
 In goal-conditioned RL, we use the default configurations of DT in \citet{zhuang2024reinformer}.
-The architecture and training process of the CVAE are identical to those described in SPOT \citep{wu2022supported}.
+The architecture and training process of the Normalizing Flows are identical to those described in \citet{ghugare2025normalizing}.

-Our \textbf{GC\textit{Rein}SL} for DT implementation draws inspiration from and references the following three repositories: \begin{itemize} \item TGDA: \url{https://github.com/RajGhugare19/stitching-is-}\\ \url{combinatorial-generalisation}; \item SPOT: \url{https://github.com/thuml/SPOT}; \item Reinformer: \url{https://github.com/Dragon-Zhuang/Reinformer}. \end{itemize} The state tokens, goal tokens, $Q$-function tokens and action tokens are first processed by different linear layers.
+Our \textbf{GC\textit{Rein}SL} for DT implementation draws inspiration from and references the following three repositories: \begin{itemize} \item TGDA: \url{https://github.com/RajGhugare19/stitching-is-}\\ \url{combinatorial-generalisation}; \item Normalizing Flows: \url{https://github.com/Princeton-RL/}\\ \url{normalising-flows-4-reinforcement-learning}; \item Reinformer: \url{https://github.com/Dragon-Zhuang/Reinformer}. \end{itemize} The state tokens, goal tokens, $Q$-function tokens and action tokens are first processed by different linear layers.
 Then these tokens are fed into the decoder layer to obtain the embedding.
 Here the decoder layer is a lightweight implementation from Reinformer \citep{zhuang2024reinformer}.
 The context length for the decoder layer is denoted as $K$.
 Our \textbf{GC\textit{Rein}SL} for RvS implementation is similar to the idea of \textbf{GC\textit{Rein}SL} for DT, but it is divided into value networks and policy networks.
 The value network outputs the expected $V$-function from state $s$ to goal $g$.
 This expected V-function, along with the state $s$ and goal $g$, is then used as input to the policy network.
 We employed both the AdamW \citep{loshchilov2017decoupled} and Adam \citep{2014Adam} optimizers to optimize the total loss for DT and RvS, respectively, in alignment with the methods outlined in their original papers.
 The hyperparameter of $Q$-function loss is denoted as $m$.

-\paragraph{Practice Implementation of CVAE} Before training the \textbf{GC\textit{Rein}SL} algorithm, we first pre-train the CVAE as described in \cref{eqn:elbo}.
-During CVAE training, we sample states and actions from each trajectory in the offline dataset, and we sample future goals from the backend of the same trajectory.
-In the training process of the \textbf{GC\textit{Rein}SL} algorithm, we utilize the importance sampling method outlined in \cref{eqn:estimator} to compute the goal-reaching probability for a given state-goal pair.